-Columbia Business School Essay 2: Columbia Business School’s location enables us to bridge theory and practice in multiple ways: through Master Classes, internships, the New York Immersion Seminars, and, most importantly, through a combination of distinguished research faculty and accomplished practitioners.
+Essay #2: Columbia Business School’s students participate in industry focused New York immersion seminars; in project based Master Classes; and in school year internships.
+Most importantly, they are taught by a combination of distinguished research faculty and accomplished practitioners.
 How will you take advantage of being “at the very center of business”?
-(Maximum 250 words)
+(100–500 words)

-Essay 3: CBS Matters, a key element of the School’s culture, allows the people in your Cluster to learn more about you on a personal level.
+Essay #3: CBS Matters, a key element of the School’s culture, allows the people in your Cluster to learn more about you on a personal level.
 What will your Clustermates be pleasantly surprised to learn about you?
-(Maximum 250 words)
+(100–250 words)

 The key words in this question are “pleasantly surprised.”
 Although you certainly want to offer something surprising, you obviously do not want that surprise to be unpleasant.
-“Surprise” does not need to be understood as “shocked.”
-Do not think you need to totally revolutionize their understanding of you in a mere 250 words (though if you can, that is fine).
+“Surprise” should not be understood as “shocked.”
+Do not think you need to totally revolutionize the admissions committee’s understanding of you in a mere 250 words (though if you can, that is fine).

 Our point is that you should not worry if you have not climbed Mount Everest or launched a $50M venture capital–backed start-up.
 You are not expected to have spectacular achievement to share—CBS just wants to get to know you better by learning about an interesting aspect of your life.
-Whether you spent a month volunteering in Peru, helped put your sister through school or are passionate about flamenco dancing, these are all suitable stories, and one is not necessarily better than the other.
-What is important is that you show how what you do is manifest.
-You must offer a narrative that engages the reader in your actions and emphasizes how you conduct yourself.
+Whether you spent a month volunteering in Peru, helped put your sister through school, or are passionate about flamenco dancing, these are all suitable stories, and one is not necessarily better than the other.
+What is important is that you offer a narrative that engages the reader in your actions and showcases how you conduct yourself.